 Canada, Canada.'
 Others maintain that he is searching for traces of a dark crime, and unceasingly demands to know 'Who-killed-Kennedy, Kennedy, Kennedy?'
-The thrifty farmer detects the words of warning, 'Come-now-sow-the-wheat, sow-the-wheat, sow-the-wheat.'
+The thrifty farmer detects the words of warning, 'Come-now-sow-the-wheat, sow-the-wheat.'
 The writer has distinctly recognised in the little song the melancholy sentiments indicated in these lines."